esperta/jupyter-pytorch-lightening-huggingface-transformers/README.md

 - Manufacturer: Hewlett-Packard
 - Product Name: HP Z230 Tower Workstation

-## Installing CUDA Toolkit 12.4 on Linux x86_64 SLES 15
-Download Installer for your OS (e.g. )
-Your base installer is available for download and the installation instructions are also found [here](https://developer.nvidia.com/cuda-12-4-0-download-archive).

 ### Base Installer for Linux x86_64 SLES 15
 Installation Instructions: